iafisher/venice/README.md

 }
 ```

-For a comprehensive description of the language, see `docs/reference.md`.
+For a full introduction to the language, read the [tutorial](https://github.com/iafisher/venice/blob/master/docs/tutorial.md).

 ## Installation